rossvideo/Catena/docs/gRPC/ExecuteCommand.md

 ```

 ### OUT
-Either a value, exception, boolean, or nothing.
+A stream of values, exceptions, or nothing.
 ```
 /* When streamed, only the response field will be used after the first message. */ message CommandResponse {